Jēkabs Peterss: Family

 In 1916, he married May Freeman, the daughter of a London banker, by whom he had already fathered a daughter, Maisie Peters-Freeman (born 1914).
-After the Russian revolution, he invited his wife and daughter to join him there, where they discovered that he had a new family.
-Maisie was never able to leave Russia and died there in 1971.
+After the October Revolution, he invited his wife and daughter to join him there, where they discovered that he had a new family.
+Maisie never left Russia and died there in 1971.

 October Revolution

 Peterss returned to Russia in May 1917 after the February Revolution.
 In Riga, Peterss became one of the leaders of the Social Democracy of Latvia working at the front-lines of the Northern Front.
 During the German advance he moved to Valmiera where he was an editor of the party newspaper Cīņa.
 Peterss was a peasant representative of the Governorate of Livonia to the Democratic discussion initiated by Kerensky.

-Moving to Petrograd, he actively participated in the Bolshevik revolution of October 1917 being a member of the Military-Revolutionary Committee in Petrograd.
+Moving to Petrograd, he actively participated in the Bolshevik revolution of October 1917 as a member of the Military-Revolutionary Committee in Petrograd.
 At that time he was preparing military units for the October Revolution.
-Afterward, he was a member of Cheka Collegiate, the Deputy Chairman of the Commission, and the chairman of the Revolutionary Tribunal.
+Afterward, he was a member of Cheka Collegiate, the Deputy Chairman of the Commission, the deputy head of the Moscow Cheka, and the chairman of the Revolutionary Tribunal.
 He participated in the disclosure of the alleged Lockhart plot as well as leading the liquidation of the Left SR mutiny of 1918.
-Following Dzerzhinsky's resignation in the aftermath of the Left SR Uprising, assassination of Mirbach, and the Treaty of Brest-Litovsk, Peterss briefly served as the chief of the Cheka until Dzerzhinsky resumed his duties.
+Following Dzerzhinsky's resignation in the aftermath of the Left SR Uprising, assassination of Mirbach, and the Treaty of Brest-Litovsk, Peterss briefly served as the acting chief of the Cheka from 7 July 1918 until Dzerzhinsky resumed his duties on 22 August 1918.
 As one of the Cheka's leaders, Peterss was responsible for the first major Cheka operations involving killings.
 These were against alleged anarchists in Petrograd and later in May 1918 against anarchists in Petrograd and Moscow.
-He also was involved in the investigation of the SR attempt on Lenin's life in August 1918 (Fanni Kaplan case), for the indiscriminate Red Terror campaigns and reprisals that followed.
+He also was involved in the investigation of the SR attempt on Lenin's life in August 1918 (Fanny Kaplan case), for the indiscriminate Red Terror campaigns and reprisals that followed.
 He called it a "Hysterical Terror" in the newspaper "Utro Moskvy" (#21) of November 4, 1918.
 During these times appeared a term "room of souls" in numerous prisons such as Butyrka.

-In March 1919 he was appointed as the Chief of internal defense in Petrograd, and then the Commandant of the reinforced raion.
+In March 1919, he was appointed as the Chief of internal defense in Petrograd, and then the Commandant of the reinforced raion.
 Following the retreat of the Yudenich forces he was appointed as the Commandant of the reinforced raion in Kiev in August 1919.
 Upon the sack of Kiev he was a member of the Military Council in Tula.
 In winter 1919–20 Peters became the deputy chairman of the Special Committee of the STO in providing military preparations on railways.